danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/Implementation.typ

   caption: "Symbol rate vs roll-off factor"
 ) <roll-off2Rs>

 This results in a tradeoff between maximum symbol rate and the roll-off factor, which is linked to the complexity of the filter.
-A pulse shaping filter with more weights is required to achieve the higher symbol rates, which increases the overall size of the design.
+A pulse shaping filter with more weights is required to achieve the higher symbol rates, which increases the overall resource requirements of the design.

+With this filter in place, the expected bitrate can be re-calculated for each roll-off factor, with the spectral efficiency values from @modcod_reqs_150khz, the result is shown in @bitrateVrolloff.
+Note that the resulting datarates are lower than in @ACM-Analysis-Section as the usable bandwidth has lowered.

+#figure(
+  image("../Figures/Implementation/roll-off/roll-off-investigation.svg"),
+  caption:"Bitrate achievable by modulation, coding rate, and roll-off factor (Alpha).", ) <bitrateVrolloff>

+For most of the settings, all three have relatively similar performance.
+As the modulation and coding rates get higher, the differences become more apparent.
+Overall, the difference between #sym.alpha = 0.25 and #sym.alpha = 0.20 is minimal, but #sym.alpha = 0.35 consistently performs significantly worse than the other two.

+It was determined in @ACM-Analysis-Section that the majority of time during a pass will be using the lower modulation and coding rate settings, so it was decided to use #sym.alpha = 0.25 to save some resources.
+Through simulation, it was determined that a symbol rate of 125,000 Symbols / second using this rolloff was achievable, while staying within the ITU spectrum mask, see @DAC-Spectrum-ITU-Mask.

 === Transmitter block
 //TODO: DVB-S2 HDL Coder citation